Transactional Data: Institutional Investors’ Fool’s Gold

 There are several expensive credit card transaction products that correlate well with coincident revenues some of the time.
 With Wall Street investors trained to drool at regressions, error bands and correlations, the allure that these products can do the decision making is appealing.
 While often accurate in predicting some component of revenues, this “data” approach has herded investors into a series of grossly inaccurate conclusions on consumer stocks in 2017.

 To be specific, the largest big-data transaction vendors led investors right to slaughter in a wide range of mall based retailers this spring.
-Ironically, the data generally projected somewhat accurate revenues in names including Express (EXPR), Macy’s (M), Foot Locker (FL), Michael Kors (KORS), Vitamin Shoppe(VSI).
+Ironically, the data generally projected somewhat accurate revenues in names including JC Penny (JCP), Macy’s (M), Foot Locker (FL), Michael Kors (KORS), Vitamin Shoppe(VSI) and several others.
 In summary, the transactional data indicated results were to be inline, an expensive and grossly wrong conclusion.